Time Zones in Martinique

 does Martinique use daylight saving time?

 No, Martinique does not use daylight saving time.
-The island stays on UTC-4 all year, so residents and visitors do not need to adjust clocks in March, October, or November.
+The country stays on UTC-4 all year, and clocks do not change seasonally.

 what is the time difference between Martinique and UTC?